 IAP2 has developed a standardised process to formally assess the quality of an engagement practice which impacts on critical decision making and the consequential implementation of those decisions.
-The IAP2 Quality Assurance Standard for Community and Stakeholder Engagement (the IAP2 Quality Standard) sets out a quality process by which engagement projects can be assessed.
+The IAP2 Quality Assurance Standard (the Standard) sets out a quality process by which engagement projects can be assessed.
 It is therefore important that practitioners are familiar with IAP2's descriptions for 'quality.'